keeneyetact/retroBoard/README.md

 ## Roadmap and ideas 🚗 💡

 - Highlight posts where the user voted
-- Bluring posts to start with
+- Bluring posts for a set amount of time so people can't see other people's messages

 ## Versions History

 ### Version 3.0.0

-- Brand new landing page, and much improved look and feel
+- Brand new landing page, and much improved look and feel 🎉
 - Authentication using your favourite social media account (GitHub, Google or Twitter, more coming)
-- Ability to re-order posts by drag-and-drop
+- Ability to re-order posts by drag-and-drop 🚀
 - Ability to group posts together
 - Save your session settings as a default template
-- Giphy support
+- Giphy support 😃
-- Improved (logged in) home page, and list of past sessions
+- Improved (logged in) dashboard, and list of past sessions

 ### Version 2.2.4